 First quarter of a three-quarter calculus-based lecture and laboratory introductory physics course, geared toward life-science majors.
 Equilibrium and motion of particles in Newtonian mechanics, examples from astronomy, biology and sports, oscillations and waves, vibrating strings and sound.
-Prerequisites: Mathematics 10A and concurrent enrollment in Mathematics 10B; or concurrent enrollment in Mathematics 20A.
+Prerequisites: Mathematics 10A or 20A and prior or concurrent enrollment in Math 10B or Math.
+20B, and concurrent enrollment in Mathematics 10B; or concurrent enrollment in Mathematics 20A.
 (F,W,S)